zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 10. Make `weather` command perform API call on demand.
 Rather than on a cron.
 So as to alleviate load on Wundergroun's Server.

+11. Make `echo` trim off double quotes when a message is echoed like such: echo "test".
+Current output would be "test" instead of test.

 ## Requirements to run:
 ```
 - A webserver